 Flattened T waves

-Another non-specific sign, this may represent ischaemia or electrolyte imbalance.
+Flattened T waves are a non-specific sign, that may represent ischaemia or electrolyteimbalance.

 The U wave is a > 0.5mm deflection after the T wave best seen in V2 or V3.

-These become larger the slower the bradycardia – classically U waves are seen in various electrolyte imbalances or hypothermia, or antiarrhythmic therapy (such as digoxin, procainamide or amiodarone).
+These become larger the slower the bradycardia – classically U waves are seen in various electrolyteimbalances, hypothermia and secondary to antiarrhythmictherapy (such as digoxin, procainamide or amiodarone).